Effective Teaching Linked to Student Success, but Evidence-based Practices Impacting Outcomes Not Widely Used

 Effective college instruction leads to engaged and successful students who are more likely to be satisfied with their education and earn a postsecondary degree, finds a paper released today by ACE.

 Unpacking Relationships: Instruction and Student Outcomes was authored by Natasha A. Jankowski, director of the National Institute for Learning Outcomes Assessment.
-It was commissioned by ACE as part of the Council’s collaboration with USA Funds to examine higher education instruction and assess the connections between quality teaching and student success.
+It was commissioned by ACE as part of the Council’s collaboration with Strada Education Network1 to examine higher education instruction and assess the connections between quality teaching and student success.

 ACE also will be conducting a free webinar today to further explore the paper’s findings and potential impact.
 To register for the webinar, click here.